 All freshman take P.E. and participate in the Fitness Gram Physical Fitness Test.
 A second year of P.E. is required.
 For the second year PE requirement (beginning the sophomore year), student-athletes who participate in two school sports (they do not have to be consecutive) during August – June calendar year may receive a semester (5 credits) of Physical Education credit.
 Student-athletes who participate in three school sports during the August – June calendar year may receive a year (10 credits) of Physical Education credit.
 In order to secure the Physical Education credit for graduation purposes, a student-athlete must complete the Petition for P.E.
 Waiver/Credit form and submit it to the Student Support Services office by the last day of the school year in which the credit is being requested.
 Students in the dance program fulfill the second year P.E. requirement, 10th through 12th grade.
 Click here for a listing of P.E. courses.

-Click here for a list of additional elective courses not listed other prior departments.
+Click here for a list of additional elective courses not listed under other prior departments.

 The National Latin Exam, sponsored by the American Classical League and the National Junior Classical League, is administered at U-Prep as a means to promote the study of Latin and provide every student the opportunity to attain scholarly achievement with respect to their studies.
 Students do not compete against one another on a comparative basis.
 Rather, they are evaluated on their own merit.
 Each exam is a 40-question, multiple-choice test with a time limit of 45 minutes, offered to students on multiple levels.
 Students enrolled in the following Latin courses will take the respective exams: